Akimiski Island

 Akimiski Island is the largest island in James Bay (a southeasterly extension of Hudson Bay), Canada, which is part of the Qikiqtaaluk Region of the territory of Nunavut.
-It has an area of 3001 km2, making it the 163rd largest island in the world, and Canada's 29th largest island.
+It has an area of 3,112.89 km2, making it the 161st largest island in the world, and Canada's 29th largest island.
 Akimiski Island is 19 km from the province of Ontario.
 From the western side of the island, the Ontario coastline is visible.

 The island's name is Swampy Cree for "land across the water".

+Geography

-The island has no year-round human inhabitants.
+The island is part of the traditional territories of the Attawapiskat First Nation, but has no year-round human inhabitants.
 The surface of Akimiski is flat and slopes gradually to the north.
 Most of the vegetation that covers the island consists of lichen, moss, sedges, and dwarf black spruce.
 The island is a coastal wetland that includes mudflats, tidal marshes, and tidal mudflats.
 Freshwater streams that flow into southwestern James Bay carry sediments and abundant nutrients that help to sustain the productive waterfowl habitat around Akimiski Island.

 The Akimiski Island Group includes Akimiski, Gasket, and Gullery islands; Albert Shoal; and the Akimiski Strait Isles.